platnub/titan-server/docker/containers/authentik/README.md

 "PG_PASS=$(openssl rand -base64 36 | tr -d '\n')"
 "AUTHENTIK_SECRET_KEY=$(openssl rand -base64 60 | tr -d '\n')"
 ```
+3. Fill in the rest of the .env variables
-3. Deploy the stack and go to authentik.example.com/if/flow/initial-setup/
+4. Deploy the stack and go to authentik.example.com/if/flow/initial-setup/